juanallo/vscode-dependency-cruiser/README.md

 Finally, you can click on each node, to open the file!

+## Requirements

+The extension needs at least Node.js 10.x to run.

 ## Known Issues

 -   `node_modules` folder is currently excluded by default so no dependencies on external libraries will be listed.
 It is planned for 1.0.0